KittyGiraudel/sass-guidelines/index.md

 1. `pages/`
 1. `themes/`

+In order to preserve readibility, the main file should respect those guidelines:

+* one file per `@import`;
+* one `@import` per line;
-No new line between two imports of a same folder, a new line after the last import of a folder.
-File extensions and leading underscores for partials should be omitted.
+* no new line between two imports of a same folder;
+* a new line after the last import of a folder;
+* file extensions and leading underscores omitted.

 {% highlight scss %}
 @import "vendors/bootstrap";